David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The anti-corruption campaign is transparent, objective, and follows the principle of "no forbidden zones," aimed at purifying the Party and State apparatus, not for personal or factional gain.
 * Allegations of "infighting" are malicious fabrications intended to divide internal unity and erode public trust in the Party's determination.

+**Allegation:** Claims that unity within the Party is merely "formal," while in reality, there is "factional infighting" and "power struggles" disguised as anti-corruption, especially before the Party Congress.
+* Solidarity and unity are the Party's lifeblood and tradition ("protecting it like the pupil of one's eye").
+* Handling violating officials, including high-ranking ones, is to "cut off the worm to save the tree," purifying the organization to strengthen true unity, not factionalism.
+* Resignations or dismissals reflect a "culture of resignation" and strict discipline, normalizing the "up and down, in and out" process, serving the common revolutionary cause.

 **Allegation:** Claims that focusing too much on anti-corruption discourages innovation, makes officials fear making mistakes and evade responsibility, thereby holding back economic development.
 * Anti-corruption does not discourage genuine officials, only those with impure motives or who have committed violations.
 * Cleaning up the apparatus removes "tumors", creating a transparent environment favorable for economic development; actual economic growth proves that anti-corruption does not paralyze the economy.